ajanin/bash_tutorial/README.md

+# !!!
+THIS IS A WORK IN PROGRESS !!!

 # Bash Tutorial

 This is a tutorial for bash by Adam Janin.
 It is intended for people who have a passing familiarity with bash (e.g. you know what a path is, `cd ~/git/bash_tutorial` makes sense to you, etc.).
-It is inspired by (Unix for Poets)[https://www.cs.upc.edu/~padro/Unixforpoets.pdf] by Ken Church (probably from the early '90s), but has been updated for more modern sensibilities.
+It is inspired by [Unix for Poets](https://www.cs.upc.edu/~padro/Unixforpoets.pdf) by Ken Church (probably from the early '90s), but has been updated for more modern sensibilities.

 # Installation

 ```
-mkdir ~/git
+mkdir -p ~/git
 cd ~/git
 git clone https://github.com/ajanin/bash_tutorial.git
 cd bash_tutorial